 “Although copying all or part of a work without obtaining permission may appear to be an easy and convenient solution to an immediate problem, such unauthorized copying can frequently violate the rights of the author or publisher of the copyrighted work, and be directly contrary to the academic mission to teach respect for ideas and for the intellectual property that expresses those ideas.”

 —Questions and Answers on Copyright for the Campus Community, copyright 1991, National Association of College Stores, Inc. and The Association of American Publishers

 We follow the same guidelines as UNH Printing Services related to Copyright Guidelines for Classroom Use to determine whether to accept photocopied material to be placed on reserve or scanned for myCourses.
-You can also find the information here.
+You can also find more information online.
 Relevant information is excerpted below.

 Amount of Copying Allowed